-The Consolidated Annual Performance and Evaluation Report (CAPER) provides a summary of the activities the City has undertaken using CDBG and HOME program funds for the fiscal year beginning July 1, 2009 and ending June 30, 2010.
-The report includes information about types of activities and their location so that citizens, city officials and HUD will have a complete picture of the accomplishments that have been made during the year and the areas that have benefited from the funding.
-The document also illustrates how the funding has been used to carry out the annual plan and to further the goals of the City's Five-Year Consolidated Plan.
+What is the Consolidated Annual Performance & Evaluation Report (CAPER)?

+The CAPER provides a summary of the activities the city has undertaken using CDBG and HOME program funds for the fiscal year beginning July 1, 2008 and ending June 30, 2009.
+The report includes information about types of activities and their location so that the public can get a complete picture of the accomplishments that have been made during the year and the areas of the city that have benefited from the funding.
+The document also illustrates how the funding has been used to further the goals included in the city's 2005-2010 Consolidated Plan for the